Engaging New Audiences Through Design at the Heard Museum

 Contemporary exhibits increasingly include multi-media content.
 As part of our design for the Heard Museum, we added power and data connections overhead, concealed in the ceiling, and below the gallery space to support digital media.
 Artists are now able to incorporate digital media in a variety of locations, allowing for freedom of integration with the exhibit.

-Storage for Temporal Exhibits
+Storage for Temporary Exhibits

 Traveling exhibits come with extensive storage needs.
 Once shipping crates are unpacked, they must be stored on-site in a secure space with temperature and humidity controls that match those of the gallery’s.
 For the Grand Gallery, a storage area positioned adjacent to the exhibit loading area to provide convenient access for load-in and load-out, while maintaining a connection to the same conditioned environment as the gallery.
 Through convenient positioning, this aids the exhibit team in setup and teardown of exhibits, which are typically on display for about a four-month duration.
 Additionally, storage dedicated to the temporary exhibit gallery helps keep the Heard Museum Collection separate, eliminates security concerns of traveling teams accessing central storage spaces, and aligns with the insurance requirements for the traveling exhibitions.